-We hiked the trail up the Cusichaca valley, which led us through the small hamlet of hour into the day's trek, we stopped at a covered resting area where I put on more sunscreen and converted my zip away pants into shorts.
+We hiked the trail up the Cusichaca valley, which led us through the small hamlet of Huallyabamba, the last inhabited place on our route.
+We walked near houses and soda stands, mules and horses.
+About an hour into the day's trek, we stopped at a covered resting area where I put on more sunscreen and converted my zip away pants into shorts.
 We continued uphill for about forty minutes until we made another stop near a house.
 It was at this house that we met a parrot named Pancho, who climbed up my walking stick and then over to Glyn's hand.
 It was bizarre to see a parrot walking around the yard because I've only seen them domesticated in cages.